Mike Ford Preview, Player Props: Mariners vs. Royals

-The Seattle Mariners and Mike Ford (.360 slugging percentage over his past 10 games, including one homer), take on starter Jordan Lyles and the Kansas City Royals at T-Mobile Park, Saturday at 4:10 PM ET.
+On Sunday, Mike Ford (.382 on-base percentage in past 10 games, 74 points above season-long percentage) and the Seattle Mariners face the Kansas City Royals, whose starting pitcher will be Alec Marsh.
+First pitch is at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Royals.
+In his most recent appearance, he strung together two hits (going 2-for-4 with a home run and two RBI) against the Royals.

 Mike Ford Game Info & Props vs. the Royals